-Along this section of Meridian Ave N, those using the roadway previously encountered pavement marked by potholes, cracks in the pavement, and seams in the roadway, which could be hazardous for those driving, biking, and walking.
+Along this section of Meridian Ave N, those using the roadway before this project encountered pavement marked by potholes, cracks in the pavement, and seams in the roadway, which could have been hazardous for those driving, biking, and walking.

 Improving safety, accessibility, and comfort

-In addition to the new surface, this improvement project includes:
+In addition to the new surface, this paving and safety improvement project has included:

-- New buffer lanes, intersection detection, and other improvements to protect those biking on both sides of Meridian Ave N between N 103rd St and N Northgate Way.
-The buffered bike lanes will connect with existing bikes lanes on College Way N and the planned pedestrian/bicycle bridge across I-5 to the future Northgate Link light rail station.
+- New painted buffer lanes, intersection detection, and other improvements to protect those biking on both sides of Meridian Ave N between N 103rd St and N Northgate Way.
+The buffered bike lanes connect with bike lanes on College Way N and will also connect with the planned pedestrian/bicycle bridge across I-5 to the future Northgate Link light rail station.

 - Upgraded traffic signal technology

-- New curb ramps where needed to meet current accessibility standards
+- New curb ramps to meet current accessibility standards

-- Construct new concrete landing pads at bus stops, to provide a safer and more accessible exit from the rear of the bus
+- Construction of new concrete landing pads at bus stops, to provide a safer and more accessible exit from the rear of the bus

 - A new stormwater detention system, to prevent overflows into Thornton Creek and improve habitat

 Construction began on Tuesday, May 31, 2016.
 The contractor completed the repaving work at the end of September 2016.
-Crews performed temporary striping work in November 2016 and will return in spring 2017 to permanently stripe the road, paint bike boxes, and install delineation posts for the protected bike lane.
+Crews performed temporary striping work in November 2016.
+The final, permanent striping will occur August 14-17 (4 nights), which will complete this project.